-Background The lack of an ideal cell type that can be easily acquired, modified to produce insulin, and re-implanted has been a limitation for ex vivo insulin gene therapy.
+Background: The lack of an ideal cell type that can be easily acquired, modified to produce insulin, and re-implanted has been a limitation for ex vivo insulin gene therapy.
 Canine diabetes is currently treated with human insulin and is a good model for human diabetes.
 Mesenchymal stromal cells (MSCs) are a promising candidate cell type for gene therapy.
-In the present study, we optimised insulin production using lentiviral transduced canine MSCs (cMSCs), aiming to evaluate their ability for use as surrogate beta cells.
+Here we optimised insulin production using lentiviral transduced canine MSCs aiming to evaluate their ability for use as surrogate beta cells.

-Methods Canine MSCs were derived from bone marrow and validated by measuring the expression of MSC lineage specific markers.
-Lentivirus vectors encoding the proinsulin gene (with or without a Kozak sequence) under the control of spleen focus forming virus, cytomegalovirus, elongation factor 1α and simian virus 40 promotors were generated and used to transduce primary cMSCs and a hepatocyte cell line.
-The insulin-producing capacity of transduced primary cMSCs was assessed by measuring the concentration of C-peptide produced.
+Method: Canine MSCs were derived from bone marrow and validated by measuring expression of MSC lineage specific markers.
+Lentivirus vectors encoding the proinsulin gene (with or without a Kozak sequence) under the control of SFFV, CMV, EF1α and SV40 promotors were generated and used to transduce primary cMSCs and a hepatocyte cell line.
+The insulin producing capacity of transduced primary canine MSCs was assessed by measuring the concentration of C-peptide produced.

-Results Primary cMSC could be readily expanded in culture and efficiently transduced using lentiviral vectors encoding proinsulin.
-Increasing the multiplicity of infection from 3 to 20 led to an increase in C-peptide secretion (from 1700 to 4000 pmol/l).
-The spleen focus forming virus promoter conferred the strongest transcriptional ability.
+Result: Primary canine MSC could be readily expanded in culture and efficiently transduced using lentiviral vectors encoding proinsulin.
+Increasing the multiplicity of infection from 3 to 20, led to an increase in C-peptide secretion (1700 pmol/l to 4000 pmol/l).
+The SFFV promoter conferred the strongest transcriptional ability.

-Conclusions The results of the present study suggest that optimised lentiviral transduction of the insulin gene into primary cMSCs renders these cells capable of secreting insulin over both the short- and long-term, in sufficient quantities in vitro to support their potential use in insulin gene therapy.
+Conclusion: Our results suggest that optimised lentiviral transduction of the insulin gene into primary canine MSCs renders these cells capable of secreting insulin both short- and long-term, in sufficient quantities in vitro to support their potential use in insulin gene therapy.